hx88xn/hx88xn/README.md

 # Hi there, I'm Hassan 👋

 Welcome to my GitHub profile!
-I'm a 7th semester computer science student with strong experience in **deep learning, generative AI, and backend development**.
+I'm a 7th semester computer science student with strong experience in **deep learning, Agentic AI, and backend development**.

 ## 🚀 About Me
 - 🌱 Experienced in building AI-powered applications and scalable backends, while continuously learning and refining my skills.